frederic-perez/AmE-dictionary/data/dictionary.md

 __(deep) into the weeds__ _idiom_ :two::hammer:
 __(not) half the person/man/woman (one) used to be__ _idiom_ Having a reduced, diminished, or weakened physique, disposition, conviction, prowess, or mental acuity, as after some action, event, or trauma.
 Sometimes used in the negative but to the same effect.
 __(one's) heart's desire__ _idiom_ Something one very much wants or needs. _After my six-month tour in Iraq, my heart's desire is just to see my husband again._
+__(one's) jollies__ _idiom_ _slang_ One's amusement, enjoyment, or pleasure.
+Often used in reference to some degree of perverse satisfaction.
+Used especially in the phrase "get one's jollies." _The restless teenagers got their jollies by throwing rocks at passing cars._
 __(one's) nerves are shot__ _idiom_ One is mentally or emotionally exhausted, overwhelmed, or overwrought.
 __(one) figures (that)__ _idiom_ One presumes or anticipates (that); one reckons or thinks (that).
 __(sic)__ _adv_ :two: _Latin_ (also [sic]) When you’re writing a paper and you want to quote a source, but the source contains a misspelling or some other error, you use the word [sic] after the quote so that whoever reads your paper knows the mistake is in the original source, rather than in your own sloppy typing.
 It’s kind of a way of saying, “Yeah, I know this is wrong, but let’s just be clear — I didn't do it!"